BlackDragonBE/GPDWin2XTUManager/README.md

 ## How To Use

 Download the [newest release ZIP](https://github.com/BlackDragonBE/GPDWin2XTUManager/releases) and unpack it somewhere safe.
-Now start **GPDWin2XTUManager.exe** with administrator privileges.
+Now start **GPDWin2XTUManager.exe** with administrator privileges. (it will request this by default)

 You'll see the following screen: